 Was it common for demonstrators against the Vietnam war to denigrate and even assault soldiers returning to Australia?
-Many people believe so, but when journalist Mark Dapin was researching his book Australia’s Vietnam: Myth vs History, he could find no contemporary evidence whatsoever that incidents like this occurred.
-To make his case, he politely but exhaustively critiqued a well-known version of the story — Paul Ham’s account of the homecoming of Australian veterans in his bestselling Vietnam: The Australian War — and effectively left a whole chapter of that book in tatters.
+Many people believe so, but when journalist Mark Dapin was researching his book Australia’s Vietnam: Myth vs History he could find no evidence that incidents like this occurred.
+To make his case, he politely but exhaustively critiqued a well-known version of the story — Paul Ham’s account of the homecoming of Australian veterans in his bestselling Vietnam: The Australian War — and effectively left a key chapter of that book in tatters.
 And yet, a year on, Dapin’s case hasn’t received anything like the attention it deserves.
 When I contacted Paul Ham, he wasn’t aware of this challenge to his version of events.

 Ham’s account, which won the NSW Premier’s Prize for Australian History, depicts a protest movement pitted against the men who fought in Vietnam as much as the governments who sent them there.
 In a chapter titled “Baby-killers,” Ham recounts allegations that demonstrators appeared at airports, abusing and even spitting on soldiers the moment they touched down in Australia.

 One veteran quoted by Ham recalled being attacked as soon as he got off the plane in Sydney.
 “Outside Mascot airport, hundreds of demonstrators pelted him and his fellow troops with rotten fruit,” Ham tells readers.
 Another soldier described family reunions inside an airport terminal being interrupted when “these motherfuckers come bursting in carrying placards… One I’ll never forget as long as I live… a placard saying ‘CHILD KILLERS.’”
 A third veteran attested to an airport demonstration at which a woman lunged at him and spat in his face.